adamrt/heretic/README.md

-# Starter Kit for Experiments

-This starter kit is to get you up and running with a cross platform sokol application.
+# Heretic: A Final Fantasy Tactics Toolkit

+Heretic is a set of tools for looking at the contents of the Final Fantasy Tactics PSX image.

-It uses c99, sokol, glm.
+It uses c99, sokol, nuklear, cglm.

 # Build

+**Required**: The PSX US Final Final Fantasy Tactics image
+    - serial: SCUS-94221
+    - shasum: 2b5d4db3229cdc7bbd0358b95fcba33dddae8bba

 The file `fft.bin` (PSX BIN) must be placed in the project folder.

 - `./build.sh native` for Mac (Metal), Linux (OpenGL)
 - `./build.sh wasm` for the browser (WebGPU)

-This will fetch `sokol-shdc` for your platform, compile the shader for your backend, build the app and run it.
+This will fetch dependencies, compile shaders and build for your platform and graphics API.

 ### Thanks